MosayebG/C-Monitor-Linux/README.md

 It give this information in a period of the time:

-1. The cpu information
-2. Kernel Version
+1. Kernel Version
-3. Ram statistics
+2. Ram information and utilization
-4. Time elapsed since last system reboot
+3. Time elapsed since last system reboot
-5. cpu Utilization
+4. Cpu information and utilization
-6. Hard disk staistics
+5. Hard disk staistics
-7. Ram utilization
-8. Number of new process
+6. Number of new process